 Members of the Western Juniper Commercialization Project include a diverse group of nearly 900 interested parties.
 The group is comprised of an "even mix" of government researchers, non-profit organizations, private landowners, and private industry.

 The Western Juniper Home Page is intended to provide a "one stop shop" for information about western juniper woodlands and wood products.
-The page is managed by, and housed at the Oregon State University Extension Service.
-For more information, see the Contacts section.
+This site is currently housed at the College of Forestry at Oregon State University.
+For more information, see this list of bibliographies or the Contact Us section.